The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 Explanation:

-Admissions readers are looking for a deep dive into your personality and thought process as you had to face this unexpected situation or challenge.
-As you answer this prompt, don’t be afraid to be honest and vulnerable, but be mindful not to overshare.
-Ultimately, you should describe not only how you reacted to the situation/challenge, but also what you learned from it, as well as how you will apply that to your future endeavors (whether personal, academic, professional, or all of the above).
-Ideally, you should choose something that is uncommon and does not fall into cliches—try to come up with an experience that is unique to you!
+College is a time of growth and transition that comes with growing pains and challenges that students don’t foresee.
+MIT admissions officers want to see that you can face the unexpected with a teachable spirit and willingness to learn from the obstacles you face.
+As you answer this prompt, be sure to demonstrate your resilience, self-reflection, and initiative—the goal is to show that you take an active role in navigating challenges and looking back introspectively to develop as a person through them.
+Ultimately, you should describe the problem you overcame, how you reacted to the situation/challenge, what you learned from it, and how you will apply your learnings to your future endeavors (whether personal, academic, professional, or all of the above).
+Ideally, you should choose something that is uncommon and is not cliche—try to come up with an experience that is unique to you!
 Finally, strive to connect the experience to how you will contribute to the MIT community.

 l